 The teachers didn't realize it at the time, but that was the beginning of an annual trek designed to sharpen students' skills while documenting small towns in Kentucky and sometimes Tennessee.

-Over time the effort morphed into the Mountain Workshops — five concurrent workshops that fine-tune photography, picture-editing, video story telling, data vizualization and time-lapse skills of college students and mid-career professionals in an intensive weeklong effort that documents a town and its surrounding countryside.
+Over time the effort morphed into the Mountain Workshops — five concurrent workshops that fine-tune photography, picture-editing, video story telling, data visualization and time-lapse skills of college students and mid-career professionals in an intensive weeklong effort that documents a town and its surrounding countryside.

 WKU faculty members are joined by volunteer shooting, editing and writing coaches who travel here from across the country — from The New York Times, from the Los Angeles Times, from National Geographic and a host of other venues — to guide trainees and produce content for a photo exhibit, several multimedia productions, and a book of 100-plus pages.